selimensar/selimensar.github.io/README.md

 * 🌱  I’m currently learning more about Front-End development.

-* 🔭  I am currently looking for a junior front-end developer position or <ins>a professional web development course</ins>.

 * 🧗‍♂️ I’m continue to create new contents about growth marketing on [marketingcoder.com](https://marketingcoder.com).

 * 💬  If you have any questions or comments about me, feel free to write to me.